jedelman8/ansible-webdocs/web/ansiblefilesdoc.md

 #### lineinfile
-Ensure a particular line is in a file, or replace an existing line using a back-referenced regular expression
+Ensure a particular line is in a file, or replace an existing line using a back-referenced regular expression.

   * Synopsis
   * Options